movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## Transactions and durability

-One mount owns one open transaction.
+The filesystem instance owns the device, roots, allocation, caches, and one open transaction.
+A separate mount view owns the selected root and VFS mount policy.
+Transaction failure makes the filesystem and all its views read-only.
 Operations join with typed reservations, encode affected inodes and attach immutable data payloads before ending their handles.
 Ending a handle does not commit.
 A committer closes joins and drains handles; new writers wait for publication.
 Commit must not acquire arbitrary